json4s/json4s/README.md

 # JSON4S

 At this moment there are at least 6 json libraries for scala, not counting the java json libraries.
-All these libraries have a very similar AST this project aims to provide a single AST to be used by other scala json libraries.
+All these libraries have a very similar AST.
+This project aims to provide a single AST to be used by other scala json libraries.

 At this moment the approach taken to working with the AST has been taken from lift-json and the native package